Gastronationalism: Falafel

 Falafel is argued over by Israel and various Arab states; according to Jennie Ebeling, writing in the Review of Middle East Studies, the dish "is loaded with issues of national identity".
 According to Alexander Lee, writing for History Today in 2019, "More often than not, arguments about the origins of falafel are refracted through the lens of political rivalries.
 Particularly for the Israelis and the Palestinians, ownership of this most distinctively Levantine dish is inexorably bound up with issues of legitimacy and national identity.
 By claiming falafel for themselves, they are each, in a sense, claiming the land itself – and dismissing the other as an interloper or occupier."

 The dish features prominently in Israeli cuisine and has been called a national dish.
 Some Palestinians and other Arabs have objected to the identification of falafel with Israeli cuisine as amounting to cultural appropriation.
 Palestinian author Reem Kassis wrote that the food has become a proxy for political conflict.
-Joseph Massad, a Jordanian-American professor at Columbia University, has called the characterization as Israeli of falafel and other dishes of Arab origin in American and European restaurants to be part of a broader issue of appropriation by colonizers.
+Joseph Massad, a Jordanian-American professor at Columbia University, has called the characterization as Israeli of falafel and other dishes of Levantinian origin in American and European restaurants to be part of a broader issue of appropriation by colonizers.

 The dish and its politico-cultural significance were the subject of a 2013 documentary by Ari Cohen, Falafelism: The Politics of Food in the Middle East.
 According to the Toronto Star, Cohen intended the film to be about "the unifying power of falafel".
 The earliest documented references to falafel date back to late 19th-century Egypt, following the British occupation in 1882.

 In 2002, Concordia University's chapter of Hillel served falafel at an event, prompting accusations of appropriation from a pro-Palestinian student group.